 Would you like to come?

 The only access to the caves is on a naturalist-guided tour during a scheduled visit.
-Because the public tour size is limited, reservations are recommended.
+Because the public tour size is limited, please make a reservation.

 Visitors enjoy Ledge View's cave tours for the opportunity to get down and dirty, as well as for the geology, but how dirty you get is up to you.
 This is what you can expect on your tour: